patrick-yp-yu/ChatGPT_RolePlay/README.md

 ## How to Run
 The repo contains source files for Unity.
 - If you would like to run the project on your machine, please create a new Unity project.
-- Then, copy the folder in this repo to overwrite the initial folder.
+- Then, copy the folder in this repo to overwrite the initial folder with the same name.
 - Open the project with Unity.
 In your project folder inspector, find the file `Assets/PlayerInteract.cs`
 - You will need to have a OpenAI API_KEY and setup the key as the following code.